-The primordial government is small, and we want to modify it to make the best possible small government.
-To do so, let us say a government $\mac G_2$ {\em extends} a government $\mac G_1$ if (using $F_1(A)$, and $F_2(A)$ as the respectively framework functions): \begin{itemize} \item every rebel of $\mac G_1$ either is a rebel of $\mac G_2$, or is a subset of a province of $\mac G_2$; \item every province $X_1$ of $\mac G_1$ is a subset of a province $X_2$ of $\mac G_2$, where $F_1(X_1)\subseteq F_2(X_2)$, and either $X_1=X_2$ and $F_1(X_1)=F_2(X_2)$, or the type of $X_2$ in $\mac G_2$ is greater than the type of $X_1$ in $\mac G_1$. \end{itemize} Let us say a small government $\mac G$ is {\em stable} if no other small government extends $\mac G$.
-Since the primordial government is small, it follows from Zorn's lemma that there is a stable small government.
-If a small government is stable, then (by the final statement of \ref{usecabal}) no other government can be obtained from it by a revolution, and therefore there are no cabals.
+With the century $k$ fixed, and given a $k$th-century realm $\mac T$ that is optimal for some standard $\sigma$, we want to modify the self-government to make the best possible government.
+To do so, we say a government $\mac G_2$ {\em extends} a government $\mac G_1$ if: \begin{itemize} \item every rebel of $\mac G_1$ either is a rebel of $\mac G_2$, or is a subset of a palace of $\mac G_2$; \item every palace $X_1$ of $\mac G_1$ is a subset of a palace $X_2$ of $\mac G_2$, where $X_1\subseteq X_2$, and either the rank of $X_2$ in $\mac G_2$ is greater than the rank of $X_1$ in $\mac G_1$, or $X_1=X_2$ and the two ranks are equal. \end{itemize} Let us say a government $\mac G$ is {\em stable} if no other government extends $\mac G$.
+Since the self-government exists, it follows from Zorn's lemma that there is a stable government.
+If a government is stable, then by \ref{usecabal1} and \ref{usecabal2} there are no cabals.